Chapter 25

 THE MESSAGE

 On the surface this command and the ones we previously studied sound very much like the Law.
 This raises the question of: "Is the Holy Spirit encouraging us to go back under the Law?"
 Absolutely not!
-For if our righteousness could come from observing the Law, then, as we discovered in previous studies, Jesus Christ died needlessly,
+For if our righteousness could come from observing the Law, then, as we discovered in previous studies, Jesus Christ died needlessly.
+To refresh our memories we go to,

 Galatians 2:21